LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="VerifyConsentByAccessToken-get-">Get Verify Consent By Access Token (GET)</h4>
  This API is used to check if consent is submitted for a particular event or not.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/consent-management/verify-consent-by-access-token/)

 ```java